FREE Shipping on orders over $899

 Both are viral respiratory infections, but they have important differences:

-• Nasal congestion: More common with cold.
+• Nasal congestion: More common with a cold.

 🤧 Common cold symptoms